Automation is more than robots.

-This blog post identifies opportunities for improvement in an example HTS data workflow, and offers our approach to evolving the HTS data flow to be as efficient and consistent as the physical process.
+This blog post identifies opportunities for improvement in an example HTS data workflow, based on our experience with biopharma customers, and offers our approach to evolving the HTS data flow to be as efficient and consistent as the physical process.

 Analyzing Today's Manual Data Flow

-The following diagram illustrates an example HTS assay workflow for small molecule compound libraries, leveraging best-in-class instruments and tools in the market.
+The following diagram illustrates an example biopharma customer's HTS assay workflow for small molecule compound libraries (edited for confidentiality), leveraging best-in-class instruments and tools in the market.

 Diagram 1: Example High-Throughput Screening Workflow

 Let's break down this example HTS data flow in R&D labs today, based on our experience working with top pharma and biotech companies:

 Step 1: Scientists register the compounds in a compound registry, like Dotmatics Register, generating the experiment ID and compound ID.
 Scientists also enter compound information, such as molecular weight and initial amount, into an ELN like Dotmatics Studies.

 Step 2: Scientists create child samples by sample dissolution or aliquoting.
 Each child sample is identified by a unique barcode in the sample inventory software like Titian Mosaic.
 The sample inventory system contains extensive information such as parent sample ID, batch ID, amount, solvent type, sample volume, location in the freezer, etc.

 Step 3A: After compound registration and child sample preparation, scientists enter the compounds’ information into the liquid handler software to set up the assay plate in the liquid handler workstation, like Tecan.
 The sample plate output file information is saved locally to the lab Windows computer.